antoniszczepanik/connect4/README.md

 # Connect4
 The goal of this project is to have a real time connect4 game with possibly best AI opponent.
 All the components should run offline inside the browser.
-This will be implemented solely in C++ and then transpiled to WASM, just for the sake of it.
+This will be implemented solely in C++ and then transpiled to WASM.
-It will also be interesting to compare results with native C++ speed.
+It hope it will be interesting to compare results with native C++ speed.

+## AI
+Minimax algoritm is used for implementing the AI.

 ## Board Representation
 The board representation should allow to easily

 1. Check for available moves